 - old-fashioned oats- Old-fashioned oats (rolled oats) are the star of the show here.
 By mixing them with milk and yogurt, they soak up all the liquid overnight but still keep their oat form so that they don't turn into mush like you sometimes get when cooking oatmeal.
 Use gluten-free rolled oats to make this recipe gluten-free.

 - greek yogurt- An amazing source of protein, I used non-fat greek yogurt and typically go for plain or vanilla flavored.
+You could swap this for cottage cheese for extra protein as well!

 - protein powder- Adding protein powder to your oats is an amazing way to get extra protein in.
 Make sure you use a protein powder that you love & enjoy, there are some protein powders out there that straight up do not taste good, and won't taste good in the oats!
 If protein powder isn't your thing, you can omit it from the recipe.